devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 ![](/62.png)

-which is identical to the Bell Basis!
+This results in the Bell Basis.

-In general, quantum circuits can contain any number of qubit wires.
-We may also include classical bit wires, indicated by **double** lines:
+Quantum circuits can contain any number of qubit wires and may also include classical bit wires, indicated by **double** lines:

 ```python
 X = QuantumRegister(1, "X")